Updated for Patch 2.8

 Xiao 2 Pyro 2 Anemo

-This team consists of Xiao as the main DPS, Sucrose as Xiao’s battery, Bennett to heal and buff Xiao, and Thoma to increase the party’s attack by acting as the second half of Pyro resonance.
+This team consists of Xiao as the on-field DPS, Sucrose as Xiao’s battery, Bennett to heal and buff Xiao, and Thoma to increase the party’s attack by acting as the second half of Pyro resonance.
 If you have C6 Thoma, he buffs Xiao’s plunged attacks, further boosting damage.

 Thoma’s shield helps prevent common issues with playing Xiao shieldless, such as getting knocked out of the air while plunging.
 However, you’ll need to perform either N1JP or Jet to utilize Thoma’s shield.